lmyint/stat_thinking/fall2017/general_docs/syllabus.md

 ## Exams

 There will be no midterm or final examinations.
-The group report associated with the final project will be due at the end of our final exam slot:
-Tuesday, December 19 at 5:00PM.
+Final project presentations will take place during the last week of class.

 ## Academic Integrity